 The advantage of using a cash out refinance is that you may be able to both reduce your current mortgage rate and pay off the solar company loan.
 Reducing your mortgage rate can lower your total monthly debt payments, especially if your new rate is also lower than the interest rate on your solar company loan.

-For example, if your current mortgage rate is 5.000% and your solar loan interest rate is 6.000% and the rate on a cash-out refinance is 4.750%, you can reduce your monthly debt expense by refinancing.
+For example, if your current mortgage rate is 5.000%, your solar loan interest rate is 6.000% and the rate on a cash out refinance is 4.750%, you can reduce your monthly debt expense by refinancing.
 Plus, you consolidate two loans into one new mortgage which simplifies your finances.
-We provide a comprehensive overview of how a cash-out refinance works for you to review.
 Additionally, if you currently have an adjustable rate mortgage (ARM) or interest only loan, you could use this opportunity to refinance into a fixed rate mortgage, which provides greater certainty and less risk for borrowers.

-For a cash-out refinance, most lenders apply a maximum LTV ratio of 80%, which means you can borrow up to 80% of the value of your property.
-For example, if your property is valued at $100,000, the maximum cash-out refinance loan amount you are eligible for is $80,000 ($80,000 / $100,000 = 80% LTV ratio).
-In addition to lender guidelines, please note that some states, such as Texas, apply state regulations to cash-out refinances.
+For a cash out refinance of a single unit property, the maximum LTV ratio is typically 80%, which means you can borrow up to 80% of the value of your property.
+For example, if your property is valued at $100,000, the maximum mortgage amount you are eligible for is $80,000 ($80,000 (mortgage) / $100,000 (property value) = 80% LTV ratio).
+In addition to lender guidelines, please note that some states, such as Texas, apply state regulations to cash out refinances.

 The key factors in deciding between a cash out refinance versus a home equity loan or HELOC are if you can lower your mortgage rate or change your loan program by refinancing.
 If not, then a home equity loan or HELOC is usually a better financing option.